Home / Africa Blog / Travel sustainably & responsibly in Africa

 Countries Kenya, Tanzania

 Overview Experience the Highlights of Kenya and Tanzania on this 10 day journey exploring East Africa's wildlife region.
 Relish multiple game drives in the Masai Mara National Reserve and the Ngorongoro Crater with the ultimate highlight of camping in the Serengeti National Park, a once in a lifetime experience.
 Engage with local tribes of the Maasai and learn about their culture and modern day life.
 Appreciate the beauty of an African sunrise while enjoying the view from a hot-air balloon, breathtaking to say the least.
-This safari is a mixture of accommodation styles: Hotel's (4 nights), Lodge (1 night), Permanent Tented Basic Lodge (2 night), Camping with basic facilities (2 nights).
+This safari is a mixture of accommodation styles: Hotel (3 nights), Lodge (2 nights), Permanent Tented Basic Lodge (2 nights), Camping with basic facilities (2 nights)

 Price from